 Fortunately, antioxidants may help your skin by defending against UV damage.
 While it’s necessary for life as we know it, UV radiation is also inherently not safe and can introduce free radicals to your skin.
-Antioxidants can protect your skin against sun damage to some extent – but remember that antioxidants alone are not the same as sunscreen!
+Antioxidants may help support your skin during sun exposure to some extent – but remember that antioxidants alone are not the same as sunscreen!

-More generally, antioxidants can defend your skin against any irritations or discomfort.
-Remember, free radicals always create discomfort because of their very nature.
+More generally, antioxidants may defend your skin against any irritations or discomfort.
+Remember, free radicals can create discomfort because of their very nature.
 They steal electrons from other molecules and can destabilize or damage cells in the process.

 Free radicals may affect your skin less and introduce less incidental damage over time by simply having enough antioxidants in your system.
 This is doubly important if your skin is regularly exposed to dirt, toxins, smoke, and other various pollutants.
 Therefore, if you work outdoors and expose your skin to the sunlight frequently, it may be a good idea to make sure your antioxidant intake is up to snuff.